Sen. John McCain Has Been Diagnosed With Brain Cancer

 "He is an American hero and has served our country like few ever will," Ducey said.

+Former vice president Joe Biden said he has been friends with McCain for 40 years.
+"He's gotten through so much difficulty with so much grace," Biden said.
+"He is strong — and he will beat this."

-Senate Majority Leader Mitch McConnell said in a statement that McCain is "a hero to our conference and a hero to our country."
+Senate Majority Leader Mitch McConnell said that McCain is "a hero to our conference and a hero to our country."

-"He has never shied away from a fight and I know that he will face this challenge with the same extraordinary courage that has characterized his life," McConnell said, adding "we look forward to seeing this American hero again soon."
+"He has never shied away from a fight and I know that he will face this challenge with the same extraordinary courage that has characterized his life," McConnell said, adding: "We all look forward to seeing this American hero again soon."

+House Speaker Paul Ryan referred to McCain as a "warrior" in a statement, adding that "I know John is going to fight this with the same sheer force of will that has earned him the admiration of the nation."

+According to reporters covering a Senate healthcare meeting Wednesday, lawmakers paused after learning of McCain's diagnosis and prayed.

-Nebraska Sen. Ben Sasse called McCain "an American hero and a relentless fighter."
-And Utah Sen. Orrin Hatch said "few have served our nation more admirably than John McCain."
-And Kentucky Sen. Rand Paul promised to "pray for you and your family."
+Numerous other lawmakers also wished McCain well.
+Among them, Kentucky Sen. Rand Paul promised to pray for him and his family.
+Utah Sen. Orrin Hatch said "few have served our nation more admirably than John McCain."
+And Nebraska Sen. Ben Sasse called McCain "an American hero and a relentless fighter."

+Vice President Mike Pence also tweeted that he was praying for McCain.

+"Cancer picked on the wrong guy," Pence said.
+"John McCain is a fighter and he'll win this fight too."

 Read the full statement on McCain's diagnosis here: